txemasv/api-worker/README.md

 + Run the app with nodemon in local: **npm run debug**

 # Advices
-+ Use a tool like postman to do the POST request with the payload
++ Use a tool like postman to do the POST request with the payload.

 # Message type
 + Send a POST message to the producer
 + The body has to contain a JSON object recipe.
-+ The recipe has to contain a transaction and a webhook
++ The recipe has to contain a transaction and a webhook.
 ```json
 {
     "recipe": {